synfonaut/neuralfm/README.md

 ## TODO

-- [ ] indexes need to be automatically run every time

-- [ ] pretty quickly implement a second data source so you can start testing multi data normalization
-- [ ] see how far you can go back in twitter history
-- [ ] discover limits of Twitter API

 - [ ] add classifcation to CORE...think about fingerprint,output ...who did it? when? hash of that on chain
 - [ ] add network plugin with ability to customize neural network architecture
 - [ ] what default plugins need to be added?